Let's Make a Splan: Risk-Aware Trajectory Optimization in a Normalized Gaussian Splat: Related Work

 While NeRFs use a neural network to model image formation, Gaussian Splatting methods learn a similar representation using Gaussian basis functions \cite{zwicker2002ewa}.
 Recently, Kerbl et al. introduced 3D Gaussian Splatting (3DGS) \cite{kerbl20233d}, which learns the parameters of un-normalized 3D Gaussians via gradient descent.
 3DGS offers high-speed rendering and a training method compatible with modern Graphics Processing Units (GPUs).
-However, similar to NeRFs, only limited efforts have been made towards using 3DGS for real-time motion planning.
-A recent work called \splatnav \cite{chen2024splatnav} leverages the fact that 3DGS only renders Gaussians where the 99\% confidence interval overlaps with the camera's view frustum.
+However, similar to NeRFs, only limited efforts have been made towards using 3DGS for real-time motion planning. \Review{A recent work called \splatnav \cite{chen2024splatnav} leverages the fact that 3DGS only renders Gaussians where the 99\% confidence interval overlaps with the camera's view frustum.
 This allows \splatnav to ignore all other Gaussians while generating motion plans within safe corridors that avoid collisions with the 99\% confidence intervals.
 Still, \splatnav uses sampling-based methods to check collisions.
-In addition, \splatnav's collision checking is not differentiable.
-In contrast, this paper proposes a novel re-formulation of 3DGS enabling collision checking that is computationally simple and fully differentiable, allowing it to be incorporated into a trajectory optimizer and gradient-based learning methods.
-Notably, we demonstrate that our collision avoidance representation is more accurate than existing methods.
+In addition, \splatnav's collision checking is not differentiable.}{\splatnav is a real-time robot navigation pipeline designed specifically for Gaussian Splatting representations.
+It works by constructing safe polytope corridors through the environment by deriving the distance between a robot described by an ellipsoid while traveling along a straight line and another ellipsoid that corresponds to a Splat within the scene.
+It then optimizes Bezier curve trajectories within these corridors, ensuring they remain collision-free.
+This approach is validated on quadrotors.

+Unfortunately, extending this approach to robots such as manipulators presents significant challenges.
+First, motion planning within polytopic constraints is well-understood for quadrotors due to their simpler dynamics and direct workspace constraints, but it becomes considerably more complex for articulated manipulators.
+Their high-dimensional, nonlinear configuration spaces create intricate, often non-convex, mappings from workspace polytopes to configuration space constraints.
+Second, \splatnav's distance computation approach is designed specifically for straight-line movements and would not be immediately applicable when performing trajectory optimization over arbitrary trajectories (e.g., non-straight lines in the workspace).
+Manipulator planning typically requires considering paths through configuration space rather than linear segments in workspace, necessitating a different mathematical formulation for collision avoidance.
+Finally, the Splat-Nav constraint is implemented using a bisection search, complicating its integration into differentiable trajectory optimizers.}{6-II}